tannervoas742/optimum-habana/examples/stable-diffusion/README.md

     --bf16
 ```

-Here is how to generate images with conditioned by canny edge model using Stable Diffusion 2
+Here is how to generate images using Stable Diffusion 2 conditioned by canny edge model
 ```bash
 pip install -r requirements.txt python text_to_image_generation.py \